 It has long been considered that a schoolroom was located at Eversleigh House in the High street.

-A completely new school and community centre was built in 2005/6 to replace the existing buildings further back on the same site.
-It includes a community hall and facilities and an all weather pitch.
-Eleven new houses including three social housing units are being built on the site of the demolished 1928 buildings.
+A completely new school and community centre was built in 2005/6 behind the existing buildings.
+It includes a community hall and an all weather pitch.
+Eleven new houses including three social housing units have been built on the site of the demolished 1928 building.

-Their daughter, Mary Ellen Green wrote a letter many years later to her grand daughter, and this is what she had to say about her mother the schoolteacher at Nettlebed school, it might be assumed that she must have been there circa 1858 to 1860: Hover mouse or tap here to read her words.
+Their daughter, Mary Ellen Green, wrote a letter many years later to her grand daughter, and this is what she had to say about her mother the schoolteacher at Nettlebed school, it might be assumed that she must have been there circa 1858 to 1860:

 Although our research into the family is incomplete, it appears that William Green died between the 1861 and 1871 census and we know of no other children of the marriage.
 Mary Green (née Ide) returned to her birthplace in Sussex with her daughter who subsequently married and had many children.

 Millions of years ago the Chilterns were some 150 metres lower and where Nettlebed is today was under the Thames.
 We now have an important geological site on our commons close to Windmill Hill which is registered as a Geological Site of Special Scientific Interest –

 Poem about the Windmill Fire by G.E.Spencer (an old Nettlebedite)